radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 **Localizing Image**

-If you need localize an image, in the project navigator and in the file inspector you need touch the button named `Localize...`.
+If you need to localize an image, in the project navigator select the option `Localize...`.
 Click the button and choose the language.

 ![Objective-C Initialization chain](statics/French_img.png)